 “What about dying?
 Where do you suppose we go after we’re dead.”

 “What about my mind?
 Where do you think that goes?”

-Lupin noticed this, and moved closer to help undo it.
+Lupen noticed this, and moved closer to help undo it.
 “I like this analogy.”

 “Analogy?
 You mean you don’t adhere to the idea of a sweater-verse?”

+One of Bou’s friends had Vennec babies and insisted on showing them off.
 Vennecs were large, humpbacked, furry beasts with thin snouts, large pointy ears and a long slender neck.
-The vennec babies were all asleep in a pile, it was hard to tell where one started and another ended.
-Though soon, the babies were on their feet and ran circles around them.
+The vennec babies were asleep in a pile, it was hard to tell where one started and another ended.
+Soon, the babies were on their feet, and ran circles around them.
 Eka laughed, stroking their soft hairs.
-Lupin's face was buried in the fur of one of the larger cubs.
+Lupen’s face was buried in the fur of one of the larger cubs.